Linear Dimensionality Reduction: Multivariate Data Analysis

 \nB A point cloud is a geometric object associated to such a feature matrix.
 Provided the variables are quantitative, i.e. numbers in $\R$, a set of $n$ points in $\R^p$ is built from $A$, with one point $a_i = (\alpha_{i1}, \ldots, \alpha_{ip}) \in \R^p$ for item $i$.
 This point cloud as a geometric object is denoted $\A$.
 In many real cases, the points are located in a low dimensional manifold.
 Finding such a manifold is called \emph{dimensionality reduction}.
 Efficient and well understood techniques exist when the manifold is linear (or affine): the best approximation of $\A$ by a projection in a space of dimension $r$ can be solved by finding the best approximation of $A$ by a matrix of rank $r$.

-\nB Row $i$ of matrix $A$ or point $a_i \in \A$ can modeled as the realization of a set of random variables $(X_1, \ldots, X_p)$.
-Questions of interest are the study of the dependence structure of the $X_j$, given by the variance-covariance matrix of observed data, or exhibiting low dimension latent variables $z$, such that observatons $x$ can be modled as $\P(x\mid z)$.
+\nB Row $i$ of matrix $A$ or point $a_i \in \A$ can be modeled as the realization of a set of random variables $(X_1, \ldots, X_p)$.
+Questions of interest are the study of the dependence structure of the $X_j$, given by the variance-covariance matrix of observed data, or exhibiting low dimension latent variables $z$, such that observations $x$ can be modeled as $\P(x\mid z)$.

 \nB Many of these techniques have been progressively selected as core techniques along several decades since the beginning of 20th century.
 Many of these methods are presented and studied within the algebraic framework of linear algebra.
-For example, Principal Component Analysis can be built as a consequence of the Singular Value Decomposition of $A$: $A = U\Sigma V^\t$.
-These methods have experienced\footnote{at least ...} two revolutions \begin{description} \item[computing revolution:] the development of computing infrastructures especially in the 70's has led to the mushrooming of scientific libraries first for mainframes, and later for a range of machines from laptops to computing clusters \item[massive data revolution:] many sensors produce now myriads of bytes of data, like telescopes, satellites, sequencers, etc., raising the challenge to overcome the walls of time and memory while implementing those methods on massive data sets, leading to matrices of very large dimensions (like $10^5$ to $10^6$ rows or columns). \end{description} The progresses in these domains are due simultaneously to the derivation of new algorithms (like the random projection method for computing the Singular Value Decomposition of a large dense matrix, see \cite{Halko2011}), development of new paradigms for implementing some algorithms (like Message Passing Interface for distributed parallelization), and progress in technology of computing infrastructures (like Graphic Processing Units).
+For example, PCA can be built as a consequence of the Singular Value Decomposition of $A$: $A = U\Sigma V^\t$.
+These methods are constantly co-evolving with numerical linear algebra, and have benefited from\footnote{at least ...} two revolutions: \begin{description} \item[computing revolution:] the development of computing infrastructures especially in the 70's has led to the mushrooming of scientific libraries first for mainframes, and later for a range of machines from laptops to computing clusters \item[massive data revolution:] many sensors produce now myriads of bytes of data, like telescopes, satellites, sequencers, etc., raising the challenge to overcome the walls of time and memory while implementing those methods on massive data sets, leading to matrices of very large dimensions (like $10^5$ to $10^6$ rows or columns). \end{description} The progress in these domains are due simultaneously to the derivation of new algorithms (like the random projection method for computing the Singular Value Decomposition of a large dense matrix, see \cite{Halko2011}), development of new paradigms for implementing some algorithms (like Message Passing Interface for distributed-memory parallelization), and progress in technology of computing infrastructures (like Graphic Processing Units).\\ \\ The high diversity of existing method can be organized into a small set of iconic methods, knowing that such a classification is far from being either unique or universally adopted.
+However, most textbooks presenting these methods progressively reach an agreement on the poles around which to organize their variety and similarities/dissimilarities.
+We will not discuss this here, but select among many possibilities a small set of methods, organized along a variety of questions they answer.
+These methods are presented in the following table.\\ \\